hominidae/InsectsArctic/README.md

 https://www.gbif.org/occurrence/search

 ## Process DNA sequencing data
-Run 001_LoadSequencingData.R to process the sequencing data and save them as tsv files.
+Run 001_LoadSequencingData.R to process the available sequencing data and save them as tsv files.

+This is necessary because the BOLD public data for specimens does not contain the unique BIN numbers for each processed specimen.

-The active columns are "seq.data","seq.text","process.id","taxon","sample.id","bin.uri" However, we're only really interested in the bin.uri and sample.id
+The active columns are "seq.data","seq.text","process.id","taxon","sample.id","bin.uri"

+However, we're only really interested in the bin.uri and sample.id so if you'd like you can simply attach those only.

 ## Load collection data, taxonomy, and sequencing data

 Run 002_LoadBOLDData.R to change "sample.id" in the sequencing data to "Sample ID" and perform an inner join with the other datasets.

 Then script then saves that all as "working_dataset.tsv" which is the combined sequencing data and other data in one file.

 ## Process BOLD data

 003_ProcessBOLDData.R is not done yet, but we'll leave it as is for now.
 Essentially, it will take the BOLD Public data from just Cambridge Bay and Kugluktuk and generate various graphs and figures.

 Before that happens though, I need to perform a unit test on the ggVennDiagram code to confirm it's actually doing what I intended it to.

 ## Process the combined Data.7z data

 004_OwnDataOnly.R processes the data from Data.7z

 So far the code doesn't do much.
 Will update as I go.
 But essentially, I'll be creating several community composition diagrams linking communities by shared their shared BIN's.